awsdocs/aws-organizations-docs/doc_source/orgs_permissions_iam-policies.md

 You get the IDs for the OU and the organization from the AWS Organizations console or by calling the `List*` APIs\.
 The user or group that you apply this policy to can perform any action \(`"organizations:*"`\) on any entity that is contained by the OU\.
 The OU is identified by the Amazon Resource Name \(ARN\)\.

-For more information about the ARNs for various resources, see [ARN Formats Supported by AWS Organizations](orgs_reference_arn-formats.md)\.
+For more information about the ARNs for various resources, see [Resources Defined by AWS Organizations](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-resources-for-iam-policies) in the *IAM User Guide*\.

 ## Granting the Ability to Enable Trusted Access to Limited Service Principals<a name="orgs_permissions_grant-trusted-access-condition"></a>